ellysh/video-game-bots/InGameBots/example.md

 ### Further Improvements

 Let us consider ways to improve our example bot application.
 First obvious issue of current bot implementation is usage only first socket of the hotkey panel.
-More effective solution is sequential usage of the slots from first to fourth number in the loop.
+More effective solution is sequential usage of all slots from the first to the fourth number in loop.

-This is a code snippet with a new version of the checking life parameter loop:
+This is a code snippet with new version of the loop that checks the life parameter:
 ```C++
 	ULONG hp = 0;
 	BYTE keys[] = { 0x31, 0x32, 0x33, 0x34 };